dominikdorfstetter/for-my-love-svelte/README.md

 The application features an interactive experience:

-1. Initially, a 3D animated heart is displayed with a click hint
+1. Initially, animated 2D hearts are displayed with a click hint
 2. When the user clicks the heart, animated overlays move away to reveal content
 3. A card shows rotating messages including love notes and greetings
 4. Users can pause the rotation, adjust speed, and switch languages